JUNJIE99/MLVU/README.md

 This repo contains the annotation data and evaluation code for the paper "[MLVU: A Comprehensive Benchmark for Multi-Task Long Video Understanding](https://arxiv.org/abs/2406.04264)".

 ## :bell: News:
 - 🥳 6/7/2024: We have released the MLVU [Benchmark](https://huggingface.co/datasets/MLVU/MVLU) and [Paper](https://arxiv.org/abs/2406.04264)! :fire:
+- 🏠 6/19/2024: For better maintenance and updates of MLVU, we have migrated MLVU to this new repository.
+We will continue to update and maintain MLVU here.
+If you have any questions, feel free to raise an issue. :fire:

 ## Introduction
 We introduce MLVU: the first comprehensive benchmark designed for evaluating Multimodal Large Language Models (MLLMs) in Long Video Understanding (LVU) tasks.
 MLVU is constructed from a wide variety of long videos, with lengths ranging from 3 minutes to 2 hours, and includes nine distinct evaluation tasks.
 These tasks challenge MLLMs to handle different types of tasks, leveraging both global and local information from videos.

 Our evaluation of 20 popular MLLMs, including GPT-4o, reveals significant challenges in LVU, with even the top-performing GPT-4o only achieving an average score of 64.6% in multi-choice tasks.
 In addition, our empirical results underscore the need for improvements in context length, image understanding, and strong LLM-backbones.
 We anticipate that MLVU will serve as a catalyst for the community to further advance MLLMs' capabilities in understanding long videos.

 ![Statistical overview of our LVBench dataset. **Left:** Distribution of Video Duration; **Middle** Distribution of Source Types for Long Videos; **Right:** Quantification of Each Task Type.](./figs/statistic.png)